TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    Return an iterator that applies *function* to every item of *iterable*, yielding the results.
-If additional *iterable* arguments are passed, *function* must take that many arguments and is applied to the items from all iterables in parallel.
+If additional *iterable* arguments are passed, *function* must take that many arguments and is applied to the items kutoka all iterables in parallel.
 With multiple iterables, the iterator stops when the shortest iterable is exhausted.
 For cases where the function inputs are already arranged into argument tuples, see :func:`itertools.starmap`\.